Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 How Do You Get Bluetooth Earbuds To Pair Together?

-First, make sure that there are no interferences with neighbouring Bluetooth devices.
-Provided there are no technical glitches in the Bluetooth earbuds, the following steps should resolve the issue for you.
+First, make sure that there are no interferences with neighboring Bluetooth devices.
+The following steps should resolve the issue for you if there are no technical glitches in the Bluetooth earbuds.

 Step 1.
 Turn off all Bluetooth devices that are in range.